 THE ROLE OF SOCIAL CONTAGION

 Have you ever seen someone smiling and suddenly felt yourself smiling too?
-This is how humility spreads from the leader to their followers, called social contagion.
+This is how humility spreads from the leader to their followers, and is called social contagion.
 Managers are role models for how employees should act, and employees mimic this behavior in teams.
 Employees especially look at leader behavior in ambiguous situations for the appropriate course of action.
 One way humility may spread is when leaders give up positional power to admit to mistakes.
 Admitting, “I’m wrong” sends a message to followers that collective goals take precedence over personal status seeking.

 When a leader is able to admit to mistakes and takes action towards the greater good, it creates an atmosphere of promoting group goals.
 Then, instead of competing against each other, the team’s focus shifts toward achieving its highest potential.
 This collective promotion focus is the backbone to better team performance.
 By focusing on collective performance, employees will be more inclined to prioritize group performance and goals.
 Researchers explored this whole process and found the benefit of this shift is higher team performance ratings.
 Another benefit of an atmosphere of humility in teams may be that employees feel more comfortable sharing and generating ideas.
-Without the threat of embarrassment, more introverted team members may also be more likely to speak up!
+Without the threat of embarrassment, more introverted team members may also be more likely to speak up.

 It is important to note that collective humility is different from each person being humble on the team.
 The difference is in the values and social interaction between team members.
 Here are some example behaviors of teammates with high collective humility: